 If the value of the projected additional invested asset portfolio does not equal or exceed the accumulated deficiencies at the end of each projection year for the scenario, increase the size of the initial additional invested asset portfolio as of the valuation date, and repeat the preceding step.

 Determine a vector of annual earned rates that replicates the growth in the additional invested asset portfolio from the valuation date to the end of the projection period for the scenario.
 This vector will be the NAER for the given scenario.

+If the depletion of assets within the projection results in an unreasonably high negative NAER upon borrowing, the NAER may be set to the assumed cost of borrowing associated with each projected time period, in accordance with Section 4.D.3.c, as a safe harbor.

 Guidance Note: There are multiple ways to select the additional invested asset portfolio at the valuation date.
 Similarly, there are multiple ways to determine the earned rate vector.
 The company shall be consistent in its choice of methods, from one valuation to the next.

-Direct Iteration In lieu of the method described in Section 4.B.2 and Section 4.B.3 above, the company may solve for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no accumulated deficiencies at the end of any projection year during the projection period.

 C. Projection Scenarios

 Number of Scenarios

-The number of scenarios for which the scenario reserve shall be computed shall be the responsibility of the company, and it shall be considered to be sufficient if any resulting understatement in the stochastic reserve, as compared with that resulting from running additional scenarios, is not material.
+The number of scenarios for which the scenario reserve shall be computed shall be the responsibility of the company, and it shall be considered to be sufficient if any resulting understatement in the SR, as compared with that resulting from running additional scenarios, is not material.

 Economic Scenario Generation

-Treasury Department interest rate curves, as well as investment return paths for general account equityassets and separate account fund performance shall be determined on a stochastic basis using the methodology described in Section 8.
+Treasury Department interest rate curves, as well as investment return paths for index funds, equities, and fixed income assets shall be determined on a stochastic basis using the methodology described in Section 8.
 If the company uses a proprietary generator to develop scenarios, the company shall demonstrate that the resulting scenarios meet the requirements described in Section 8.

 Projection of Assets